arpit7275/vim_as_ide/README.md

 *Create your .vimrc file and copy the above .vimrc content over there*

-**Choose your own preference, you can only enable certain features as you req, you can only enable certain features as you required**
+**Choose your own preference, you can enable certain features as you required**